tbalouet/aframe-slideshow/README.md

 This was used during the DevFestLille June 2017 by Thomas Balouet (@thomasbalou) and Fabien Benetou (@utopiah).
 We demonstrated use of 3D Web
 (by the existence of the Slideshow in 3D itself), as well as the Gamepad API, and the A-Painter project allowing us to draw over the slides in VR.
-The component's work is to fetch images and videos in a repository, display them in the 3D space as planes and enable the user to navigate through them.

 ![Thomas drawing over the slides](https://pbs.twimg.com/media/DB40NBAW0AIgxVB.jpg:large)